by Victor Sesma

 Alicante and Malaga have both thousands of years of history (literally) on their backs.
 They are far enough from each other to have many nuances on different civilizations inhabiting their respective areas.

-The city of Alicante is kept more compact than the city of Malaga and that is felt when walking around.
+The city of Alicante is more compact than the city of Malaga and that is felt when walking around.
 Alicante has the most iconic areas at a short walk reach.
 It has managed to grow its character into nearby and beautiful areas.
 Two examples are the promenade “La Explanada” or the harbour.
 All at a very short distance from each other.
 Instead, Malaga has a beautiful old town but it is sided by less special modern city block buildings.

 In general, Malaga weather is more extreme while the weather in Alicante is milder.
 In summer both cities are super hot but Malaga gets the most extreme temperatures and averages more heat.
 During winter the opposite is true and Alicante averages a bit colder days.
 The difference between both cities’ temperatures in summer is bigger than the difference in winter.